 - Consult with a car accident attorney in Aurora, CO if you need assistance.

 As the driver who struck a parked car, you will most likely be held responsible for the other vehicle’s property damage repairs.
 There is a chance, however, that the vehicle owner shares fault.
 For example, you may not be wholly responsible if the driver was parked illegally.
-Contact an attorney for assistance with this type of case.
+Contact our Denver car accident attorneys for assistance with this type of case.